chrislasota/combination_table/README.md

  - Calling a function to compute a factorial directly is inefficient
  - Representing large integers in memory can be challenging
  - Even though *C(n,k)* is guaranteed to produce an integer, computing it using floating point math may introduce problems.

+Although Python's ``math`` module can quickly provide these values with the ``math.comb()`` method, *it is possible to generate results even faster* by using a clever method to generate a lookup table.

 ---

 ### An efficient solution